chiappo98/fast_detector_Response/README.md

 # Before starting

 It is possile to run the simulation of the detector response both on a local device or on a remote machine.
-If your intent is the submission on a local machine you can skip the following sections, going directly to [Running response on local machine](#running-response-on-local-machine).

 However, to simulate efficiently a large number of events it is much more conveninet to rely, if possible, on distributed computing, which allows for a faster execution time exploiting the possibility of running multiple events at the same time.
 In particular I used the HTCondor batch system (more on this in section [HTCondor](#htcondor)).

 In order to be able to run the simulation of the detector response, few steps are required: